GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

 ### GPU Benchmark Results

 All Benchmarks were run with VMs co-located in the same region as the bucket under test.
-Note that performance will vary heavily for different workloads, and different GPU configurations.
+Note that performance will vary heavily for different workloads and GPU configurations.

 We have tested our multi-node benchmark against single VMs on models of up to 13B parameters in size, sharded across 4 GPUs.
 The unit under test was a single [a3-highgpu-4g](https://cloud.google.com/compute/docs/gpus#a3-high) spot node.
 Our results were the following: